-PFS has a Loan Agreement with the Mississippi Business Finance Corporation (the "MBFC") in connection with the issuance by the MBFC of \$5 million MBFC Taxable Variable Rate Demand Limited Obligation Revenue Bonds, Series 2004 (Priority Fulfillment Services, Inc. Project) (the "Bonds").
+PFS has a Loan Agreement with the Mississippi Business Finance Corporation (the "MBFC") in connection with the issuance by the MBFC of MBFC Taxable Variable Rate Demand Limited Obligation Revenue Bonds, Series 2004 (Priority Fulfillment Services, Inc. Project) (the "Bonds").
 The MBFC loaned the proceeds of the Bonds to PFS for the purpose of financing the acquisition and installation of equipment, machinery and related assets located in the Company's Southaven, Mississippi distribution facility.
-The Bonds bear interest at a variable rate (0.6% as of December 31, 2009), as determined by Comerica Securities, as Remarketing Agent.
+The Bonds bear interest at a variable rate (0.4% as of December 31, 2010), as determined by Comerica Securities, as Remarketing Agent.
 PFS, at its option, may convert the Bonds to a fixed rate, to be determined by the Remarketing Agent at the time of conversion.

 The primary source of repayment of the Bonds is a letter of credit (the "Letter of Credit") issued by Comerica pursuant to a Reimbursement Agreement between PFS and Comerica under which PFS is obligated to pay to Comerica all amounts drawn under the Letter of Credit.
-The Letter of Credit has a maturity date of April 2011 at which time, if not renewed or replaced, will result in a draw on the undrawn face amount thereof.
-If the Letter of Credit is renewed or replaced, the Bonds require future principal repayments of \$800,000 in January of each year through 2012.
-PFS' obligations under the Reimbursement Agreement are secured by substantially all of the assets of PFS, including restricted cash of \$0.7 million and a Company parent guarantee.
+The Letter of Credit has a maturity date of April 2012 at which time, if not renewed or replaced, will result in a draw on the undrawn face amount thereof.
+The Bonds require future annual principal repayments of \$800,000 in January of 2011 and 2012.
+PFS' obligations under the Reimbursement Agreement are secured by substantially all of the assets of PFS, including restricted cash of \$0.8 million and a Company parent guarantee.